What You Need to Know About Semiconductor Processor

-In the United States, there were 25,500 jobs for Semiconductor Processor in 2016.
+There were about 25,500 jobs for Semiconductor Processor in 2016 (in the United States).
 There is little to no growth in job opportunities for Semiconductor Processor.
 There will be an estimated 2,600 positions for Semiconductor Processor per year.

 The states with the most job growth for Semiconductor Processor are Nebraska, Iowa, and Arizona.
 Watch out if you plan on working in Georgia, New Mexico, or Colorado.
 These states have the worst job growth for this type of profession.